 The POSAC includes seven appointees by the Hays County Commissioners Court, Hays County staff, and will also include a general management services firm to assist the County and the appointees to accomplish the tasks necessary to see these project proposals made possible.

-- Scott Way, Hays County landowner, resident, and business owner.
+1) Scott Way – POSAC Chair: Hays County landowner, resident, and business owner.
 Currently serves on the board of the Hill Country Conservancy (HCC).

-- Blanca Loya, Hays County landowner and resident.
+2) Blanca Loya – POSAC Vice-Chair: Hays County landowner and resident.
 Family has resided within Hays County and San Marcos since the early 20th Century.
 Has served on many City of San Marcos boards and committees.

-- Carolyn Gonzales, Hays County landowner and resident, has lived in San Marcos her whole life, and has long-term experience with working on conservation and recreation projects.
+5) Carolyn Gonzales: Hays County landowner and resident, has lived in San Marcos her whole life, and has long-term experience with working on conservation and recreation projects.

-- Lisa Prewitt, Hays County landowner and resident.
+6) Lisa Prewitt: Hays County landowner and resident.
 Previously served on the City of San Marcos Planning and Zoning Commission.
 Owner of small local business that provides landscape design and construction.

-- Kathryn Nichols, Hays County landowner and resident for over 35 years.
+7) Kathryn Nichols: Hays County landowner and resident for over 35 years.
 Previously worked for the National Park Service for 17 years, and the Texas Parks & Wildlife Department for nearly 20 years.
 Also participated on the 2003 Hays County Parks Committee.

 Projects submitted to Hays County should be consistent with the goals and priorities set forth in the 2012 Hays County Parks, Open Space and Natural Areas Master Plan.
 Applicants are highly encouraged to review the Master Plan and understand how your project correlates and aligns with the goals and priorities identified within the 2012 Master Plan.
-Hays County currently has 15 recommended projects by the first Parks and Open Space Advisory Commission (POSAC) formed in 2020 prior to the approval of Proposition A by Hays County residents.
+Hays County currently has 15 recommended projects by the Parks and Open Space Advisory Commission (POSAC) formed in 2020, prior to the approval of Proposition A by Hays County voters.
 Additional project submissions are to be expected.
-This will require an in-depth reevaluation of the existing recommended projects, with this newly formed POSAC 2.0, so that all projects receiving funding from either the general bond sales or the CWSRF are vetted appropriately.
-The value of these projects ranges from $75 million to $150 million (and potentially in excess of that amount) with entities providing matching funds.
+This will require POSAC appointed members to conduct in-depth re-evaluation of the above mentioned recommended projects when deemed appropriate, ensure the proposed projects include public access, reflect the identified goals and priorities within the Hays County 2012 Master Plan, and whether or not the sponsor requesting funding has the ability to, or has committed to, allocating matching funds towards their proposed project.

 The categorical language of Proposition A is meant to address four different, but often overlapping, project types: